In week 1 of this 3-week training phase, I introduced a classic speed/special endurance workout for track sprinters who run the 200m/400m.

-The speed/special endurance workout that myself and my main man Joe did on September 26th is a continuation of what we did the previous week.
+The speed/special endurance workout that my main man Joe and I did during the pandemic was a continuation of what we did the previous week.

 Rating System For Speed/Special Endurance Training: